TS27 - Diverter Knob Will Not Stay Up

 TS27 - Diverter knob will not stay up

 (1) The aerator may have a buildup of lime, or other mineral deposits.
-There may be an accumulation of particles that have come through the water lines.
-Follow this procedure to remove the deposits and/or particulate.
+There may be an accumulation of congealed detergent and/or sediment and particles that come through the water lines.
+Follow this procedure to remove the deposits and/or sediment and particles.